Breyanzi®: Real-world evidence in ~400

 CIBMTR, Center for International Blood and Marrow Transplant Research.

-Important information
+Important information1

-• A noninterventional, observational study of 396 US patients enrolled in the CIBMTR Cellular Therapy Registry between February 2021 and November 2022 after infusion with Breyanzi® for R/R LBCL across 58 treatment sites
+• A noninterventional, observational study of 396 US patients enrolled in the CIBMTR Cellular Therapy Registry between February 2021 and November 2022 after infusion with Breyanzi for R/R LBCL across 58 treatment sites

 • Primary objective was to evaluate real-world clinical outcomes of Breyanzi, including ORR, CR, DOR, PFS, safety, and OS

-Real-world study limitations
+Real-world study limitations1

 • Limitations of this study include its retrospective and observational design, limited follow-up, and heterogeneity in institutional standards for toxicity management across different centers